embaron/embaron.github.io/_posts/2016-08-10-tried-and-true.md

     <h3>Original Plan</h3>
       <p>I like data.
 I like visualizing data and collecting data.
 I like all sorts of data.
 I also like the idea of hyper-personalized apps.
 My first idea for this project was to have a way to keep track of my personal food data including frequently bought grocery items, restaurants eaten at, and recipes made.

-      After a rough post-it note app map, I realized the "restaurants eaten at" feature was too intensive for what I wanted to do, plus there's already a <em>pretty</em> <a href="www.yelp.com"> company already established and doing just that.</a></p>
+      After a rough post-it note app map, I realized the "restaurants eaten at" feature was too intensive for what I wanted to do, plus there's already a <em>pretty</em> well established <a href="https://www.yelp.com">company</a> already doing just that.</p>
     <br>
   </div>
   <div class="col-md-8">